Marvel's Behind the Mask: Background and production

 Following the announcement of the documentary, Steve Seigh of JoBlo.com compared Behind the Mask to Marvel Studios's then-recently announced docuseries Marvel Studios: Legends as another "spotlight" for the exploration of identity, and called it a "great way to familiarize yourself with fictional legends that have had a tremendous impact on today's pop culture", while Ray Flook at Bleeding Cool said the documentary would be able to answer the question: "what do I really know about these characters?" by showing audiences their "secret origins".
 Jake Abbate of SuperHeroHype noted that while recent depictions featured superheroes with public identities, having a "double-life meant something very different" at the time many of these characters were created, and he felt the documentary would showcase how the creators used that concept to "examine the evolving concept of equal rights", as was described by Marvel.
-Abbate and ComicBook.com Jamie Lovett noted that Behind the Mask followed Marvel's prior Disney+ docuseries Marvel's 616 and Hero Project, with Abbate stating that the documentary was expected to showcase how the creators' "deftly balanc[ed] their heroics with their struggles in trying to lead 'normal' lives", while Lovett compared Behind the Mask to Marvel's 616 for focusing on the "rich legacy" of characters and creators, and how they reflect the world.
+Abbate and Jamie Lovett at ComicBook.com noted that Behind the Mask followed Marvel's prior Disney+ docuseries Marvel's 616 and Marvel's Hero Project, with Abbate stating that the documentary was expected to showcase how the creators' "deftly balanc[ed] their heroics with their struggles in trying to lead 'normal' lives", while Lovett compared Behind the Mask to Marvel's 616 for focusing on the "rich legacy" of characters and creators, and how they reflect the world.
+Shortly after its release, David Wolinsky of GameSpot compared Behind the Mask to the then-recently announced docuseries Marvel Studios: Assembled, which he felt was a "promising follow-up" to Behind the Mask, as it was a fellow documentary series that showcased the inspiration behind Marvel's comic book heroes.